derdelinckxjan-stack/Kavoni-Design/models/bmw-m4.md

 The M4 is built for those who want everything — style, performance, and presence.
 Our range reflects that ambition, offering one of the most complete selections available for both M4 generations.

 - **Full aero suites** front, rear, and sides for both F82 and G82
-- **Exhaust systems** engineered to enhance S55 and S58 biturbo performance
+- **Exhaust systems** engineered to enhance S55 and S58 biturbo performance (valved catback, equal-length catback, midpipes, downpipes)
 - **Grille upgrades** from OEM-style refinements to aggressive aftermarket designs
 - **Carbon interior trim** for a motorsport-inspired cockpit
 - **Engine bay dress kits** for concours-level presentation